 This policy was approved by the Graduate Council to establish expectations for graduate students in academic programs in the School of Medicine.
-Graduate students are held to a higher standard than undergraduate students, are understood to be laying a foundation for their professional career or continued research, and expected to review and abide by the points made in the Professional Conduct Policy.
+Graduate students are held to a higher standard than undergraduate students, are understood to be laying a foundation for their professional career or continued research, and expected to review and abide by the points made in the Professional Conduct Policy for Graduate Programs of the School of Medicine.